 Signature Drinks Cathay Delight * Pacific Sunrise

-As we were preparing to depart, I was pleased to be back in the wonderful Cathay Pacific First Class suite.
+As we were preparing to depart, settling in, realizing that it is always great to be back in the wonderful Cathay Pacific First Class suite.

 Unlike the flight from Chicago, there was a fresh orchid in the seat, and the configuration was slightly different with 9 seats on the 747 versus 6 on the 777-300ER.